Brendan Fraser explains why he won't go to the Golden Globes if he's nominated: "My mother didn't raise a hypocrite"

 There is already talk of actor Brendan Fraser getting award nominations for his comeback role in "The Whale" — even before its December 9 premiere.
 But if that role gets him an invite to the 2023 Golden Globe Awards, Fraser said he's not going.

 The reason why?
-He pins it on he Hollywood Foreign Press Association, the organization that puts on the show.
+He pins it on the Hollywood Foreign Press Association, the organization that puts on the show.

 "I have more history with the Hollywood Foreign Press Association than I have respect for the Hollywood Foreign Press Association," Fraser told GQ.
 "No, I will not participate."